 Instead of taking blindfolded piñata swings at some Cinco de Mayo plans this year, why not let the Genie take care of the party?
 With that being said, if you came here looking for five reasons to check out the fest, turn around now.
 This is not an article detailing five of anything… There are CINCO reasons baby!

 Whether you’re 100% Mexican, have a just a little Mexican in you, or you met a Mexican guy once at a party, Cinco de Mayo is a huge cause for celebration.
 To educate you a bit, many believe the holiday to be the Mexican Independence Day, though it is in fact a celebration of the Mexican army’s unlikely victory in the Battle of Puebla on May 5, 1862.
 Actual Mexican Independence Day is September 16th.
 Now you can drop a bit of knowledge on your friends when you’re not stuffing your face with tacos.
 You’re welcome.

-There is a large Cinco de Mayo fest that takes place in Little Village, what many consider to be the heart of Spanish-speaking culture in Chicago.
+There is a large Cinco de Mayo fest that takes place in Little Village, which many consider being the heart of Spanish-speaking culture in Chicago.
 If you were ever looking to truly celebrate the holiday in a traditional and insanely fun fashion, look no further.
-Here are the cinco reasons to attend!
+Here are the Cinco reasons to attend!